#1 Debut - Coming-of-Age Fiction - Amazon.com

 Brutal, gripping, and tragic, ANEMONE is a coming-of-age tale that deals with issues still relevant today.
 At its core is betrayal, emotional survival, and revenge within two ordinary families whose misdeeds bring about a reckoning from which no one emerges unscathed.

-Jim Frazee is a poet, former journalist, and author of the debut novel, ANEMONE.
+Jim Frazee is a novelist and poet, a former journalist and film producer.
 He has contributed to the New York Times, the Seattle Post-Intelligencer, the San Diego Union-Tribune, the McClatchy newspaper group, the American Poetry Review, the Virginia Quarterly Review, Columbia, Seneca Review, the Iowa Review, the Montana Review, the North American Review, MSS, the Southern Poetry Review, and the Missouri Review, among others.

 He has worked in the film industry in the U.S. for Paramount Pictures and repertory cinema chains, and in Scandinavia, primarily in independent film acquisition, development, financing, and production.
-His film production work can be viewed here: http://www.imdb.com/name/nm2208596/?ref_=fn_al_nm_1
+His film production work can be viewed here.

 He grew up in Southern California, began surfing in 1963, and now lives with his wife in Oslo, Norway.

-PLAYBACK - book of poems to be published in 2025.
+THIEF OF LAUGHTER - a book of poems to be published in 2025.

 GRAND COMPLICATION – novel in progress